Putin's Palace: Meduza investigation

 Journalists from the online newspaper Meduza interviewed people who were involved in the construction of the residence.
 Many interviewees said the residence is connected with Putin and is guarded by the FSO, who also supervise construction.
 Meduza had documents with the names and signatures of the FSO employees, including Colonel Oleg Kuznetsov.
 The article described vast and extravagant luxuries in the estate.

 Mash channel

 On 29 January 2021, the pro-Kremlin Mash Telegram channel gained access to the palace, which showed that the palace was under construction.
-While it attempted to contradict Navalny's claims, Navalny's team said that it supported their previous reporting that the palace had to be redone due to mold issues.
+While it attempted to contradict Navalny's claims, Navalny's team said that it supported their previous reporting that the palace had to be redone due to mould issues.

 BBC investigation

 On 13 May 2021, BBC News Russian published its own investigation based on official documents of the sale and meeting notes.